Click the yellow donate button to support our mission—in 2020 your donation will be matched dollar for dollar. Thank you!

-The story of Frank McWorter and New Philadelphia is one of daring and hard work, luck, and shrewd family leadership.
+The story of Frank McWorter and New Philadelphia is one of daring and hard work, luck and shrewd family leadership—all aimed at freedom.

 Born a slave in South Carolina in 1777, Frank McWorter moved to Kentucky with his owner in 1795.
 He married Lucy, a slave from a nearby farm, in 1799.
 Later allowed to hire out his own time, McWorter engaged in a number of enterprises, notably a saltpeter works, that enabled him to buy his wife’s freedom in 1817 and his own in 1819.